sf-wdi-31/angular-services-training/readme.md

 1. Open your browser.
 Open your JavaScript console.
 Verify which features of the site are working and which aren't.
 You should see:
 	* Working: index, show, delete for books
 	* Not working: update for books <small style="color: red">You should see an error in the browser console</small>
 1. Examine the `BooksIndexController` - observe that it does not use `$http`.
 Instead, it uses a `BookService` service.
+1. Find the code for this service.
+How is it connected to the controller?
 1. Take a look at `BookService`, especially its `query` method.
 Notice how it is handling `$http` requests for the controller.

 ### Refactor